Gustav Staebe: Propaganda functionary

 From 1932 to June 1933, Staebe was a member of the editorial board of the Völkischer Beobachter, the Nazi Party's largest daily newspaper, overseeing the agricultural and political departments.
-In 1933, he worked for a time as Editor-in-Chief of the Bremer Nationalsozialist Zeitung (Bremen National Socialist Journal).
-In addition, he was appointed radio Pressechef (Press Chief) of the German Western Broadcasting Group.
+In 1933, he worked for a time as editor-in-chief of the Bremer Nationalsozialist Zeitung (Bremen National Socialist Journal).
+In addition, he was appointed radio Pressechef (press chief) of the German Western Broadcasting Group.
 In January 1934, Staebe became the Hitler Youth Regional Leader in Gau Rheinpfalz.
-He also was named by Reichsjugendführer Baldur von Schirach as the Press Chief of the Reich Youth Leadership, holding this position through November 1934.
+He also was named by Reichsjugendführer Baldur von Schirach as Press Chief of the Reich Youth Leadership, holding this position through November 1934.
 During 1934, Staebe was featured in the press campaign orchestrated by Reichsminister of Propaganda Joseph Goebbels against monarchists, reactionaries and conservative opponents of the regime, as well as those that were labelled "carpers, critics and killjoys."
 In a nationwide radio broadcast on 24 May 1934, Staebe defined reactionaries as "everybody who is not a convinced National Socialist and is no longer young," asserting that "the future of the new Germany lies only in its youth."
 From January 1935 to 1937, he was Editor-in-Chief of the Mainzer Anzeiger (Mainz Gazette).
 This was followed by the same position for the Frankfurter Volksblatt, (Frankfurt People's Sheet) a paper founded by Jakob Sprenger, the Gauleiter of Gau Hesse-Nassau.
 Staebe retained this position through the end of the Nazi regime in May 1945.
 He concurrently sat on the State Farmers' Council in Hesse-Nassau and was the regional leader for the Reich Association of the German Press from 1937 to May 1945.

 SS and military service

 On 1 July 1933, Staebe joined the SS (membership number 36,140).
 He was assigned to the SD Main Office, (which in 1939 would become part of the Reich Security Main Office) and served from July through December 1933 as the SD leader in the Bremen area.
 He attained the rank of SS-Obersturmbannführer on 30 January 1939.
 In March 1936 and April 1938, he was unsuccessfully proposed for election to the Reichstag.
 In 1941, Staebe was called up for military service with the German Army as a Sonderführer with the rank of Unteroffizier.
-He became the Editor-in-Chief of a frontline newspaper, and was discharged from the service on 22 March 1943.
+He became the editor-in-chief of a frontline newspaper, and was discharged from the service on 22 March 1943.
 During the war, he was awarded the War Merit Cross, 1st and 2nd class.